 Both destinations have their advantages and disadvantages.
 Punta Cana cannot be beaten in terms of beaches, hotels and flight connections, while Puerto Plata is the perfect playground for vacationers who want to combine a beach holiday with some adventurous outdoor activities.
 It depends on you, which is the right place for you.

 For the same reason you can also justify this result – even the tourism figures are speaking another language.
-While Punta Cana has more than 50 resorts with presumably 2-3 million visitors every year (I do not have the detailed numbers), Puerto Plata can count with around 10 resorts and maybe a 20-30% share of the amount of Punta Cana tourists.
+While Punta Cana has more than 80 resorts with 2-3 million visitors every year, Puerto Plata can count with around 10 resorts and maybe a 10-15% share of the amount of Punta Cana tourists.
 But why is everyone heading to Punta Cana if both holiday destinations offer an equal value?

 The solution is simple: for most vacationers, flight connections, hotel choices, the quality of the beach and the price are the most crucial key decision points when booking a vacation.
 In 3 of those 4 categories, Punta Cana is clearly outperforming Puerto Plata.
-In other words, if we would award double points in those most important categories, Punta Cana would be the sole winner of this competition.
+In other words, if we would award double points in those most important categories, Punta Cana would be the sole winner of this competition Punta Cana vs. Puerto Plata.

 Therefore it is also important for you to determine what you want when traveling to the Dominican Republic?
 If beaches, superb hotel quality, relaxation and a smooth holiday experience are your key decision points, Punta Cana is the right choice for you.
 Continue browsing through this Punta Cana Travel Blog to find more inspiration for your holiday.